kristophermeadowsart

 Christopher Reeve with a print of "Someone To Believe In"

 Photo © Jez Coulson, 2003, all rights reserved.
-Photo used with permission from the collection of Jim Bowers/capedwonder.com .
-On September 25, 2001, Christopher Reeve's 49th Birthday, he received a framed print of my painting - Someone To Believe In - thanks to my Superfriend, Jim Bowers who had the print framed and shipped directly to Christopher Reeve's Bedford, NY home on my behalf.
-The framed print in Chris' home office (seen in the photo below and behind Chris' head) has appeared in a number of documentaries including Look Up In The Sky: The Amazing Story of Superman (2006) and Super/Man: The Christopher Reeve Story (2024).
+Used with permission from the collection of Jim Bowers of capedwonder.com .
+On September 25, 2001, Christopher Reeve's 49th Birthday, he received a framed print of my painting Someone To Believe In.
+My Superfriend, Jim Bowers had the print professionally framed and shipped directly to Reeve's Bedford, New York home on my behalf.
+The framed print visible behind Reeve in this photograph remained displayed in his home office and has since appeared in multiple documentaries, including Look Up In The Sky: The Amazing Story of Superman (2006) and Super/Man: The Christopher Reeve Story (2024).
+The photograph below documents the moment that my tribute to Reeve became part of his personal collection.

 Look Up In The Sky: The Amazing Story of Superman (2006)